department-of-veterans-affairs/vets-website/CONTRIBUTING.md

-# Contributing to Vets.gov Projects
+# Contributing to VA.gov Projects

 ## How to Contribute